INNFINITEMINDS/a310_cns_2018/docker/ReadMe.md

        http://0.0.0.0:8888/?token=127e39a78e32ea3989e066c52f38a439d0ff17869c4ad9b8
    ```

-   in starting messages, and open the page in a web browser.
+   in starting messages, and open the page in a web browser <sup>[3](#myfootnote3)</sup>.

+## Additional notes

-* By default, the directory that contains the start script is mounted at `/root/Documents`.
+<a name="myfootnote1">1</a>.
+By default, the directory that contains the start script is mounted at `/root/Documents`.
 If you want to change this, edit the start script and change ${PWD} to a local directory you want to use.

-* The size of the desktop is 1620x1296.
+<a name="myfootnote2">2</a>.
+The size of the desktop is 1620x1296.
 If you want to change this, change `VNC_RESOLUTION=1620x1296` in the start script to whichever size you want.

+<a name="myfootnote3">3</a>.
+In some systems, 0.0.0.0 may not be accessible.
+In this case replace 0.0.0.0 by localhost.